Yashvishe-1327/mlc-sp25-aquafina/README.md

         raise NotImplementedError()

 # Intialize, runs: __check_rep__ to validate class
-model = ScorableModel() # error will be raised if the above is not implmented correctly
+model = ScorableModel() # error will be raised if the above is not implemented correctly
 ```

 ## DSMLP